Deku-Ian/hallpass/README.md

 # Hallpass App

-A mobile application built with Ionic Angular and Firebase that allows users to manage their profile, login securely, and handle user authentication.
+A mobile application built with Ionic Angular and Firebase that allows users to navigate the campus more efficiently, manage their profile, login securely, and handle user authentication.

 ## Features

+-	Real-Time Campus Navigation
 - User authentication with Firebase
 - Profile management
 - Secure login/logout functionality
-- Profile picture upload with compression
-- Course information management

 ## Prerequisites